-Irrespective of the approach selected, the sensitivity and specificity of the diagnostic tests should be considered in the survey design, the sample size determination and the interpretation of the results obtained.
+Irrespective of the approach selected, the sensitivity and specificity of the diagnostic tests should be considered in the survey design, the sample size determination, and the interpretation of the results obtained.

-The surveillance system design should anticipate the occurrence of false positive reactions.
-This is especially true of the serological diagnosis of CSF because of the recognized cross-reactivity with ruminant pestiviruses.
-There needs to be an effective procedure for following up positives to ultimately determine with a high level of confidence, whether or not they are indicative of infection with CSFV.
-This should involve confirmatory and differential tests for pestiviruses, as well as further investigations concerning the original sampling unit as well as animals which may be epidemiologically linked.
+The design of the surveillance system should anticipate the occurrence of false positive reactions.
+This is especially true of the serological diagnosis of infection with CSFV because of the recognised cross-reactivity with ruminant pestiviruses, among other factors mentioned in point 4.
+There should be an effective procedure for following up positives to determine with a high level of confidence, whether or not they are indicative of infection with CSFV.
+This should involve confirmatory and differential tests for pestiviruses, as well as further investigations concerning the original sampling unit, as well as animals which may be epidemiologically linked.

-Clinical surveillance continues to be the cornerstone of CSF detection.
-However, due to the low virulence of some CSFV strains and the spread of diseases such as African swine fever, and those associated with porcine circovirus 2 infection, clinical surveillance should be supplemented, as appropriate, by serological and virological surveillance.
+Clinical surveillance continues to be the cornerstone of detection of infection with CSFV.
+However, owing to the low virulence of some CSFV strains and the spread of diseases such as African swine fever, and those associated with porcine circovirus 2 infection, clinical surveillance should be supplemented, as appropriate, by serological and virological surveillance.

-Clinical signs and pathological findings are useful for early detection; in particular, any cases where clinical signs or lesions suggestive of CSF are accompanied by high morbidity or mortality, these should be investigated without delay.
-In infections with CSFV involving low virulence strains, high mortality may only be seen in young animals and adults may not present clinical signs.
+Clinical signs and pathological findings are useful for early detection; in particular, any situations in which clinical signs or lesions suggestive of infection with CSFV are accompanied by high morbidity or mortality should be investigated without delay.
+In CSFV infections involving low virulence strains, high mortality may only be seen in young animals and adults may not present clinical signs.

-Wild and feral pigs rarely present the opportunity for clinical observation, but should form part of any surveillance scheme and should, ideally, be monitored for virus as well as antibody.
+Wild and feral pigs rarely present the opportunity for clinical observation, but should form part of any surveillance scheme and should, ideally, be monitored for virus as well as antibodies.

-Virological surveillance should be conducted to:
+Virological surveillance should be conducted:

-- a) monitor at risk populations;

-- b) investigate clinically suspected cases;

-- c) follow up positive serological results;

-- d) investigate increased mortality.
+- a) to monitor at risk populations; - b) to investigate clinically suspected cases; - c) to follow up positive serological results; - d) to investigate increased mortality.

 Molecular detection methods can be applied to large-scale screening for the presence of virus.
 If targeted at high-risk groups, they provide an opportunity for early detection that can considerably reduce the subsequent spread of disease.
-Epidemiological understanding of the pathways of spread of CSFV can be greatly enhanced by molecular analyses of viruses in endemic areas and those involved in outbreaks in disease free areas.
+Epidemiological understanding of the pathways of spread of CSF can be greatly enhanced by molecular analyses of viruses in endemic areas and those involved in outbreaks in areas previously free from CSF.
 Therefore, CSFV isolates should be sent to an OIE Reference Laboratory for further characterisation.

-Serological surveillance aims at detecting antibodies against CSFV.
+Serological surveillance is aimed at detecting antibodies against CSFV.
 Positive CSFV antibody test results can have five possible causes: